PFLigthart/mentat_on_hpc/README.md

 12. If the above does not work an additional thing to try can be to install [Xming X Server for Windows](https://sourceforge.net/projects/xming), and then make sure it is running before you open mobaXterm, then follow the same process.

 # Using the python API in mentat

+**Warning** When trying to connect to mentat using the python `run as separeate process` on port 40007 it just hangs.
+I have not found a way around this so far.

 If you need to interface with mentat using py_post or py_mentat on the hpc there are a couple of additional steps to follow to get this working.
 The following steps assumes that the mentat module has already been loaded.
 If not, see point 8 above.
 1. First you need to load python:
 > `module load python/3.8.1`